kendoctor/doomtrain/README.md

 | Exhausted     |   5%-20%              |    Moving is very slow, losing health slowly   |
 | Unconscious   |   0%-5%               |    Can do nothing, losing health quickly  |

+### Stamina And Brainpower

+Stamina and brainpower are two energy pools for the player's incoming behaviors.
+Energy will be not consumed directly by behaviors.
+When stamina or brainpower are drained, the energy will flow into pools in a certain amount and speed until energy is empty.

+> Stamina(Fatigue)

+* Pool capacity, the max stamina
+* Recovery speed(amount in tick)

+Here, stamina is the energy that allow the player to sustain physical effort for long period of time.
+It is differentiated from Brainpower.

+> Brainpower

+* Pool capacity, the max brainpower
+* Recovery speed

+Brainpower is the energy that allow the player to sustain mental effort for long period of time.

 ### Gui Component